What Is Obsessive Compulsive Disorder?

 Management and treatment for obsessive compulsive disorder

 If you or anyone you know shows OCD symptoms, contact your GP.
-Mental health is often neglected and not taken seriously.
-But, if the treatment is not availed, symptoms might worsen.
+Without the correct treatment, symptoms might worsen.

-• Do you get the urge to clean things or your hands a lot
+• Do you experience the urge to perform repetitive tasks or actions?

 OCD is classified into three levels depending on the severity of the symptoms.

-• Mild functional impairment: As the name suggests, the symptoms are mild at this stage.
+• Mild functional impairment: the symptoms are mild at this stage.
 Obsessive thoughts and compulsive behaviour take up around one hour of the day

-• Moderate functional impairment: As the name suggests, the symptoms are moderate at this stage.
+• Moderate functional impairment: the symptoms are moderate at this stage.
 Obsessive thoughts and compulsive behaviour consume around one to three hours of the day

-• Severe functional impairment: As the name suggests, the symptoms are severe in this stage.
+• Severe functional impairment: the symptoms are severe in this stage.
 They impact daily tasks to large a extent.
 Obsessive thoughts and compulsive behaviour consume more than three hours of the day

-Therapies for OCD: There are different types of therapies for OCD treatment.
-A psychologist, a mental health expert provides these psychotherapy sessions.
+Therapies for OCD: There are various different types of therapies available for OCD treatment.
+A psychologist, or other mental health professional provides these psychotherapy sessions.

-• Cognitive Behavioural Therapy (CBT): CBT can be quite helpful for patients with mild OCD symptoms.
-These sessions help the individual recognise self-thoughts and emotions.
-These sessions will prevent harmful thoughts from clouding the mind and replace the harmful habits with healthier choices
+• Cognitive Behavioural Therapy (CBT): CBT can be helpful for patients with mild OCD symptoms.
+These sessions help the individual recognise and challenge negative thinking patterns.
+Gradually, through structured sessions, patients learn to recognise their irrational thoughts (cognitions) and begin to face their fears in a controlled manner (behavioural component)

-Medications for OCD: Antidepressants can be beneficial for OCD patients too.
-These medications alter the level of serotonin in the brain, thus relieving OCD symptoms to some extent. serotonin reuptake inhibitors (SRIs) and selective serotonin reuptake inhibitors (SSRIs) are often used for the treatment of symptoms.
-High dose of this medication is given to OCD patients compared to depression patients.
-Medications might start showing their effects in 8-12 weeks' time.
+Medications for OCD: Antidepressants, usually selective serotonin reuptake inhibitors (SSRIs), can be beneficial for OCD patients too.
+These medications work by increasing levels of serotonin in the brain, thus relieving OCD symptoms in some patients.
+High doses of this medication are given to OCD patients compared to depression patients.
+These medications can take up to 12 weeks to show an effect.

-Deep brain stimulation (DBS): Patients who are above 18 years of age and don't respond to medications and CBT are referred for DBS.
+Deep brain stimulation (DBS): Patients who are above 18 years of age, and don't respond to medications or therapy may be referred for DBS.
 In this, electrodes are implanted in certain areas of the brain.
-These electrodes will pass electrical impulses which help in altering the abnormal impulses.
+These electrodes deliver the targeted electrical impulses, which help in altering the abnormal impulses.

 DBS and TMS are complex procedures and they must be discussed with the treating professional.